Neville Chesters: 2000s

+Neville returned to the UK in 2013, retiring comfortably in Stony Stratford, Buckinghamshire and continued to roadie occasionally for local bands and artists.

+In 2018, Neville was featured in an extensive autobiographical and delightfully anecdotal taped interview with Ashley West of The Rialto Report, documenting his fascinating journey into the world of the adult film industry as a producer and director under the pseudonym "Neville Chambers".

-He continues to be the subject of interviews and documentaries concerning his years working for The Jimi Hendrix Experience and other legendary bands.
+Chesters continued to be the subject of interviews and documentaries concerning his years working for The Jimi Hendrix Experience and other legendary bands.

-Neville is currently back in England chronicling his memoirs about his singular career as a respected and much sought-after roadie in the rock 'n' roll industry.
+He had been chronicling his memoirs about his singular career as a respected and much sought-after roadie in the rock 'n' roll industry.

+Death

+On 27 April 2023, Chesters died in hospital due to heart failure at the age of 77.